-Due to her powerset, Wonder Woman has always been seen as more of an equal to Superman than other DC characters.
+Due to her power set, Wonder Woman has always been seen as more of an equal to Superman than other DC characters.
 But Greg Rucka and J.G.
-Jones's exploration of her relationship to Batman prove to be just as, if not more, compelling.
+Jones's exploration of her relationship to Batman in Wonder Woman: Hiketeia proves to be just as, if not more, compelling.

 Of course, that runs counter to Batman's philosophy about justice, setting him on a crash course with Diana.
 This story is a great rumination on the intersection of morality and justice, a must-read for fans of any of Rucka's work.

-Not content to simply redefine Wonder Woman's origins, George Perez used the second arc of his run with co-writer Len Wein to expand Diana's world.
+Not content to simply redefine Wonder Woman's origins, George Perez used the second arc of his run with co-writer Len Wein (collected in Wonder Woman By George Perez Vol. 1) to expand Diana's world.

 Cheetah's lust for power ran very counter to Diana's beliefs, providing the foundation for a great foil and a formidable foe for Wonder Woman.

-After losing her powers in the previous decade, Diana had to complete twelve tasks to prove herself and be readmitted into the Justice League (a la the mythological twelve labors of Hercules).
-To sell the new take, DC rolled out a murderer's row of Bronze Age talent including Curt Swan, Martin Pasko, and Len Wein (who would later team up with George Perez for another reboot of the character - mentioned that).
+In the story arc collected as Wonder Woman: The Twelve Labors, a depowered Diana had to complete twelve tasks to prove herself and be readmitted into the Justice League (a la the mythological twelve labors of Hercules).
+To sell the new take, DC rolled out a murderer's row of Bronze Age talent including Curt Swan, Martin Pasko, and Len Wein (who would later team up with George Perez for another reboot of the character).

 After George Perez, Phil Jimenez might be the most definitive artist in Wonder Woman's history, thanks to his eye for design and plotting.
 (Though recent artists such as Nicola Scott and Bilquis Evely have made big impacts as well).

 Co-written with J.M.
-Dematteis, Joe Kelly and George Perez himself, Jimenez’ “Paradise Lost” collection is a great balance of big and small moments for Wonder Woman.
-The “Gods of Gotham” storyline sees her take on Batman's regular rogues who have been powered up by the pantheon of gods.
+Dematteis, Joe Kelly, and George Perez himself, Jimenez's 'Paradise Lost' collection is a great balance of big and small moments for Wonder Woman.
+The 'Gods of Gotham' storyline sees her take on Batman's regular rogues who have been powered up by the pantheon of gods.
 And if that's not enough she has an Amazon civil war to contend with when she gets back to Themyscira in the following two issues.

-In the wake of Infinite Crisis, DC was looking to bring Wonder Woman back to her roots, and called upon Gail Simone to bring her back to fighting form.
-Consequently, Simone's first ard “The Circle” featured yet another refocusing of Diana's origins to fit current state of the DCU.
+In the wake of Infinite Crisis, DC was looking to bring Wonder Woman back to her roots and called upon Gail Simone to do the deed.
+Consequently, Simone's first arc 'The Circle' featured yet another refocusing of Diana's origins to fit the current state of the DCU.